ASDFDev/PAS-Nearby-Android/README.md

 1. Check to ensure that student is in class by using near-ultrasound.
 1. Check to ensure that the device used by student has not been used to submit attendance for the past 30 minutes.

-For more information, please take a look at our [powerpoint slides](materials/Revamping the Attendance Taking System.pptx)

 Getting Started
 ---------------